 If you are hosting an event where alcohol will be served it must be indicated on your request form.
 The event host (who must be 21 years of age) is required to read and sign the Wharton Campus Alcohol Usage Agreement at least two weeks prior to the date of your event.
 All events serving alcohol will incur additional costs for security.
 Please note that alcohol cannot be served in any Wharton classroom or conference room.

-Step 5: Food and Beverage
+Step 5: Food, Beverage and Rental Items

 If you are hosting an event where you plan to serve food and beverages it must be indicated on your request form.
 All events scheduled in the Wharton campus are required to use a Wharton approved caterer.
 The list of approved caterers can be found here.
 If you plan to rent furniture, linens or additional service ware for your event, a list of Wharton approved rental vendors can be found here.

 Step 6: Event Coordination Details